Skip to content

 The Role of Women in the Alpaca Fibre Value Chain

-Women are a very essential factor in Ruukin Kehräämö's value chain, and not just because Ruukin Kehräämö's operations in Finland are run by women.
-The International Alpaca Association published an interesting and evocative article in its member newsletter about indigenous women in Peru, without whom alpaca farming and wool production in Peru would not be possible.
+Women are a very essential factor in Ruukin Kehräämö's value chain, and not only because Ruukin Kehräämö's operations in Finland are run by women.
+The International Alpaca Association published an interesting and evocative article in its newsletter about indigenous women in Peru, without whom alpaca farming and wool production in Peru would not be possible.

 THE ROLE OF WOMEN IN THE ALPACA VALUE CHAIN

-Written by Jessica Rodriguez
+By Jessica Rodriguez

 The Breeder: Protector of the Land and Life

 The first female actor in the value chain is the breeder.
-She coordinates the day's work, sends her children to school, releases the animals to pasture, guides the herd to different enclosures to prevent overgrazing, and monitors the animals' health.
-In addition, she records births, diseases, weights, and fiber colors in a small notebook.
+She coordinates the day's work, sends her children to school, releases the animals to graze, guides the herd to different enclosures to prevent overgrazing, and monitors the animals' health.
+In addition, she records births, illnesses, weights, and fiber colors in a small notebook.
 The genetic continuity of the herd and the productive sustainability of the Andean ecosystem are in her hands.

 The Fiber Master: A Skill No Machine Can Replace

 Another key actor is the master fiber sorter.
 This work requires exceptional sensitivity: simply by feeling the fiber between her fingers, the master sorter distinguishes microns, softness, strength, color, and luster.
-This skill has been passed down from mother to daughter since the 1930s, when girls followed their mothers to collection centers.
+This skill has been passed down from mother to daughter since the 1930s, when girls accompanied their mothers to collection centers.

-This is intangible and invisible, yet crucial knowledge that cannot be digitized or replaced by technology.
+This is an intangible and invisible, yet crucial expertise that cannot be digitized or replaced by technology.
 Today, this craftsmanship faces a great challenge as many young women move away or choose other professions.
 Therefore, institutions and associations actively train and encourage new master sorters to ensure the preservation of this unique skill globally and the continuation of the tradition of high-quality alpaca fiber.

 The Artisan: Creator of Identity

 Today, many artisans are also entrepreneurs, designers, association leaders, and organizers of fairs and markets.
 Their work not only generates income but also strengthens the position of alpaca in global markets.
-Behind every garment that ends up in Paris, New York, or Tokyo is an Andean woman who has spun, woven, or designed it from her home in the highlands.
+Behind every garment that ends up in Paris, New York, or Tokyo, there is an Andean woman who has spun, woven, or designed it from her home in the highlands.

-A Chain Maintained by Women
+A Chain Sustained by Women

 • In spinning and weaving, as preservers of millennia-old techniques.